readyplayerme/rpm-unreal-webview/README.md

-# Ready Player Me Web Browser
+# Ready Player Me WebView

 ![Screenshot 2022-10-26 121009](https://user-images.githubusercontent.com/108666572/198000086-7771d6a5-70cc-4b39-b087-b0533257d9be.png)

 ![Screenshot 2022-10-26 121106](https://user-images.githubusercontent.com/108666572/198000119-79ea06ea-4a12-458d-8c7d-88cf7d7ab208.png)

-Ready Player Me Web Browser is an extension to www.readyplayer.me avatar platform, which helps you to open an integrated web browser at runtime.
+Ready Player Me WebView is an extension to www.readyplayer.me avatar platform, which helps you to open an integrated web browser at runtime.

-RpmWebBrowser plugin uses the Unreal Engine Web Browser module (and Web Browser Widget) to embed the Ready Player Me Web Avatar Creator inside an application.
+RpmWebView plugin uses the Unreal Engine Web Browser module (and Web Browser Widget) to embed the Ready Player Me Web Avatar Creator inside an application.

 Please visit the online documentation and join our public `discord` community.